ababrams/Digital-Image-Processing-Project-5/README.md

 To compile:

 javac -cp /C:/... file path to open cv jar:.
 Lomo.java
+example:
+javac -cp /home/corwin/opencv_build/opencv/build/bin/opencv-440.jar:.
+Lomo.java
+To run:
-example: (personal using Ubuntu) javac -cp /home/corwin/opencv_build/opencv/build/bin/opencv-440.jar:.
-Lomo.java To run: java -cp /C:/ ... file path to open cv jar:. -Djava.library.path=/C:/ ... path to open cv library  Lomo 'path to image'
+java -cp /C:/ ... file path to open cv jar:. -Djava.library.path=/C:/ ... path to open cv library  Lomo 'path to image'
-example: (personal using Ubuntu)
-//TODO
+example: java -cp /home/corwin/opencv_build/opencv/build/bin/opencv-440.jar:.  -Djava.library.path=/home/corwin/opencv_build/opencv/build/lib/ Lomo /home/corwin/Desktop/images/

 Running the program displays the Image and trackbars.
 One trackbar controls the parameter s that affects the color manipulation of the red channel.
 The other trackbar controls the parameter r which determines the radius of the halo for the vignette effect.
 To change the radius and the color manipulation parameter, toggle each trackbar.